ProlificsPanther/RESTAPI/README.md

 # RestAPI
-See how data from a JSON object is populated into Panther screens.
-Switch branches to access the Client/Server and the Web Sample.
+Invoke a REST Web Service and  populated  the JSON data into Panther  widgets Switch between branches to access Client/Server and the Web samples.

 ![](REST.png)